prashantsingh0414/git-and-github/README.md

 # git-and-github
-this is a demo of tutorial learnt..
+this is a demo of tutorial learnt...